stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** S, M *(A melee weapon.)*<br>
 **Duration:** 1 round

 You brandish the weapon used in the spell’s casting and make a melee attack with it against one creature.
 On a hit, the target suffers the weapon attack’s normal effects and then becomes sheathed in booming energy until the start of your next turn.
-If the target willingly moves 5 feet or more before then, the target takes 1d8 thunder damage and the spell ends.
+If the target willingly moves 5 feet or more before then, the target takes 1d8 + your spellcasting ability modifier thunder damage and the spell ends.

-This spell’s damage increases when you reach certain levels.
-At 5th level, the melee attack deals an extra 1d8 thunder damage to the target on a hit and the damage that the target takes for moving increases to 2d8.
-Both damage rolls increase by 1d8 at 11th level (2d8 and 3d8) and again at 17th level (3d8 and 4d8).

 ## Dancing Lights
 *Evocation Cantrip*<br>